Skip to content

 Summary

 Pasting as plain text is essential for professional-looking documents.
-By using the ⊞ Win+V shortcut and the Paste as Text option, you can easily remove unwanted formatting.
+By using the ⊞ Win+V shortcut and the Paste as Text option, you can remove unwanted formatting.
 If you need more control, consider installing PowerToys to enhance your Windows 11 productivity.

 Why does 🪟 Windows 11 not have a native ‘Paste as Plain Text’ button?